eegt/yahtzee/README.txt

    In the Yahtzee subfolder, Make copies of yahtzeePlayerTemplate.c and yahtzeePlayerTemplate.h.
 Rename your copies as yahtzeePlayerAlice.c/h or yahtzeePlayerBob.c/h or whatever.

+2. Edit the comment block at the top to reflect your changes and the date.
+   "Created by Bob based on Emily's template, 1/1/2076."
+Or similar.

-2. Rename your play function.
+3. Rename your play function.

    Open the two files you just created.
 In each, change the function name PlayTemplate() to PlayAlice() or PlayBob() or PlayMyname() or whatever.

    Save both files.

-3. Update your header file.
+4. Update your header file.

    a.
 In yahtzeePlayerMyname.h, change the #ifndef and #define to use
       yahtzeePlayerMyname_h instead of yahtzeePlayerTemplate.h.